 With seasonal temperatures on the rise and natural disasters becoming more catastrophic, it is easy to understand why climate change has become part of everyday conversations.
-Although parents want to help their kids understand why these changes are happening, pediatrician, Arthur Lavin, MD, FAAP at Akron Children’s Hospital Pediatrics, Beachwood, reminds parents that talking to kids about big concepts like climate change should be both meaningful and age-appropriate.
+Although parents want to help their kids understand why these changes are happening, pediatrician, Arthur Lavin, MD, FAAP at Akron Children’s Pediatrics, Beachwood, reminds parents that talking to kids about big concepts like climate change should be both meaningful and age-appropriate.

 “A child isn’t living and seeing climate change the same way adults see it or understand it,” said Dr. Lavin.
 “Up until adolescence (before age 6), it’s hard for a child to process the complexity of long term threats.
 This isn’t a sign of poor intellect rather it has everything to do with the natural progression of thought.”

 Before age 6, parents shouldn’t focus on the why and what of climate change, which can be scary or overwhelming for a child.
 Instead, focus on who can help the environment – you and your child.
 Things like recycling, turning water off while brushing teeth and using reusable packaging can make kids feel good about doing the right thing and making a difference.